Alyna

 Alyna is a Philippine television drama series broadcast by ABS-CBN.
 The series is based on the Filipino pocket book novel Dominic created by Martha Cecilia, the series is thirteenth installment of Precious Hearts Romances Presents.
-Directed by FM Reyes and Cathy Garcia-Molina, it stars Shaina Magdayao, Kaye Abad, Francine Prieto, Jason Abalos and Sid Lucero.
-It aired on the network's Hapontastic line up and worldwide on TFC from September 20, 2010 to February 11, 2011, replacing Precious Hearts Romances Presents: Impostor and was replaced by The Price is Right and I Love You So (Autumn's Concerto).
+Directed by FM Reyes and Cathy Garcia-Molina, it stars Shaina Magdayao, Kaye Abad, Francine Prieto, Jason Abalos, Paul Jake Castillo, Beauty Gonzales, and Sid Lucero.
+It aired on the network's Hapontastic line up and worldwide on TFC from September 20, 2010, to February 11, 2011, replacing Precious Hearts Romances Presents: Impostor and was replaced by The Price is Right and I Love You So (Autumn's Concerto).

+This series is currently available on Jeepney TV's YouTube channel (Not yet done, episodes 1 to 89 are only available).

 Plot

 The series revolves around the life of the titular character, Alyna Natividad.

 Alyna who, after feeling unloved and suffering from familial hardships, falls for the charismatic yet deceitful Rex Del Carmen, only for him to disappear, leaving her pregnant and heartbroken.

 While searching for Rex, Alyna encounters Dominic Del Carmen, a serious and enigmatic man with whom she starts to fall in love with.

 Her story becomes complicated when Rex unexpectedly returns, leaving her to choose between the man who was her first love and the man who promise to love her forever.